 The 500 internal server error runs on every page of your site when there’s a problem with the server or file system that’s powering your site.
-Those who are using WordPress for years have faced this problem and they know why are they getting 500 internal server error in WordPress and how they can get rid of it.
+Those who are using WordPress for years have faced this problem and they know why are they getting 500 internal server errors in WordPress and how they can get rid of it.

-However, this error always troubles those who are new to the WordPress.
+However, this error always troubles those who are new to WordPress.
 There is no need to panic.
-It is one of the common WordPress errors users have to deal with, you cab check our Advanced Guide to WordPress Error to find any kind of WordPress errors as it covers fixes for 99% of WordPress errors.
+It is one of the common WordPress errors users have to deal with, you can check our Advanced Guide to WordPress Error to find any kind of WordPress errors as it covers fixes for 99% of WordPress errors.

 Just like other errors, it is also fixable but before if you should find its cause.
 Therefore, whenever you encounter 500 internal servers or any other WordPress error; first of all stop worrying and dig for the cause of the error.